An Optimal Periodic Dividend and Risk Control Problem for an Insurance Company: Proofs of some technical results

 Recall that $G$ represents the gamma accumulative distribution function of $g$.
 By the assumption of concavity of $\bar{v}$, it implies that $\eqxt^{-1}$ is an increasing function on $[0,\infty)$.
-From here and since $\expo^{z} $ is also increasing, wee have that $\bar{f}^{-1}_{M_{2}}$ is an increasing function.
-Using \eqref{eq10} and \eqref{eqo11.0}, we have that for $x\in(b,x_{b})$
+From here and since $\expo^{z} $ is also increasing, we have that $\bar{f}^{-1}_{M_{2}}$ is an increasing function.